astrapi69/die-jaeger-und-die-gejagten/manuscript/chapters/07-chapter.md

-# Chapter 7: The turning point {#chapter-7}
+# Chapter 7: The Turning Point {#chapter-7}

 ![Transformation](../../assets/chapter_07_transformation.jpg)

-## Earth orbit {#-earth orbit}
+## Earth Orbit {#-earth-orbit}

-## 1:22 p.m. local time
+## 1:22 p.m.
+Local Time

 Sarah Chen returned to Earth as the leader of the first interplanetary alliance in human history.

-Behind her were not five lightships, but eight.
-The three liberated Vak'tar ships had transformed - their dark their dark, organic hulls now glowed with the same golden light as the Anari technology.
-But they looked different.
-No longer like insects or predators, but like...
-Flowers.
-Complex, crystalline structures that spun in the sunlight like living jewels.
+Behind her followed not five lightships—but eight.
+The three liberated Vak'tar vessels had transformed: their dark, organic hulls now shimmered with the same golden light as the Anari technology.
+Yet they looked entirely different.
+No longer like insects or predators, but like... flowers.
+Intricate, crystalline structures spinning in the sunlight like living jewels.

-**You are beautiful**, Miriam glowed in awe.
+**They’re beautiful,** Miriam said in awe.

-**You are free**, corrected a new voice - not human, but warm and melodic. **For the first time in millennia millennia we are free.
+**They are free,** corrected a new voice—not human, but warm and melodic. **For the first time in millennia, we are free.**

-The voice belonged to Zephyr, the spokesman for the liberated ships.
-Sarah had learned that "he" had once been a being called Kythran - a poet-philosopher from a world with three suns.
-Two hundred years ago, the Vak'tar had conquered his conquered his homeland, assimilated his body, enslaved his mind.
-Now he was himself again, freed from the from the parasites that had controlled him.
+The voice belonged to Zephyr, spokesperson of the freed ships.
+Sarah had learned that "he" had once been Kythran—a poet-philosopher from a world with three suns.
+Two hundred years ago, the Vak'tar had conquered his homeland, assimilated his body, and enslaved his mind.
+Now, freed from the parasites, he had reclaimed his identity.

-**It's strange**, Zephyr continued, **to feel again after so long.
+**It’s strange,** Zephyr continued, **to feel again after so long.
 Hope.
 Gratitude.
-And... something you humans call "homesickness."
+And... something you humans call homesickness.**

-**For your original world?** Father Martinez asked sympathetically.
+**For your original world?** Father Martinez asked gently.

-**No. For the world down there.
+**No. For the world below.
 Your blue planet is so... alive.
-So full of possibilities.
-We want to help protect it. protect it.
+So full of possibility.
+We want to help protect it.**

-Sarah looked down at the earth.
-It looked peaceful from up here - white clouds over green and brown land masses, blue oceans glistening in the sunlight.
-But she knew that down below, billions of people were waiting for the news waiting for the news she would bring.
+Sarah looked down at Earth.
+From here, it seemed peaceful—white clouds drifting over green and brown continents, blue oceans sparkling in the sunlight.
+But she knew that billions were waiting for the message she would bring.

-**Time for the most difficult mission of all**, she glowed. **We have to explain to humanity that we are not no longer... well, just human**.
+**Time for the hardest mission of all,** she said. **We have to explain that we are no longer... just human.**

-**And that we have alien allies**, Daryl added. **This is going to be interesting**.
+**And that we’ve made alien allies,** Daryl added. **This’ll be interesting.**

-Aida had been working with her Quantum interface the whole time. **I have all the important governments, military staffs and intelligence organizations in the world in one network**, she reported. **They can all hear us at the same time**.
+Aida had been working silently through her quantum interface. **I’ve connected every major government, military body, and media network in a single feed.
+They can all hear us now.**

-**Ready for the first press conference in space?** Sarah asked with a wry smile.
+**Ready for the first space press conference?** Sarah said with a crooked smile.

-It opened a communication channel that reached every functioning television, computer and smartphone on earth. reached.
+She opened a broadcast channel that reached every functioning television, computer, and smartphone on Earth.

-"People of Earth," she began, her voice translated into dozens of languages, "this is Dr. Sarah Chen.
+"People of Earth," she began, her voice instantly translated into dozens of languages.
+"This is Dr. Sarah Chen.
 Eight hours ago, we were five survivors of an alien invasion.
-Now we are the ambassadors of a new hope."
+Now, we are ambassadors of a new hope."

-Pause.
-She could imagine the confusion and fear that prevailed on Earth.
+She paused, imagining the confusion and fear rippling through the world.

-"The beings who attacked us - the Vak'tar - are parasites.
-Criminals who were cast out by their own species. by their own species.
-They're not just taking over humans.
+"The beings who attacked us—the Vak'tar—are parasites.
+Criminals exiled by their own kind.
+They don’t just take over humans.
 They have enslaved millions of species across the galaxy.
-But today we have discovered that they are vulnerable.
-And that we can stop them."
+But today, we discovered they are vulnerable.
+And we can stop them."

-She activated the visual sensors, transmitting images of the eight ships in their formation.
+She activated the visual sensors, broadcasting images of the eight ships in formation.

-"The three new ships you see were enemies just a few hours ago.
-Now they are allies.
-We have removed the parasites and freed the original inhabitants.
-Beings from other worlds who were victims just like us."
+"The three new ships you see were enemies just hours ago.
+Now, they are allies.
+We removed the parasites and freed their original inhabitants—beings from other worlds who, like us, were victims."

-A new voice intervened - Zephyr, whose words were translated into melodic harmonies:
+Another voice joined the transmission—Zephyr, translated into harmonious tones:

-"People of Earth, I speak to you as one who has been enslaved for two hundred years.
-Your species has something unique - the ability to free others instead of destroying them.
-You have not only given me back my life but my will, my soul.
+"People of Earth, I speak to you as one who was enslaved for two centuries.
+Your species possesses something rare—the capacity to liberate rather than destroy.
+You have returned not only my life but my will... my soul.
 For that, we are in your debt."

-Sarah waited a moment, letting it sink in.
-Then came the difficult part:
+Sarah let that sit.
+Then came the harder truth.

-"In fourteen hours, the Vak'tar main fleet will arrive.
-Two thousand ships.
-But we no longer believe that this is an invasion.
-We believe it's an opportunity - the greatest liberation operation in the history of the galaxy. galaxy."
+"In fourteen hours, the Vak'tar main fleet will arrive—two thousand ships.
+But we no longer see this as an invasion.
+We see it as an opportunity: the greatest liberation in galactic history."

-**Reactions from Earth are coming in**, Aida reported. **And they are... mixed**.
+**Incoming transmissions from Earth,** Aida reported. **Responses are... mixed.**

-Sarah opened an audio channel to the most important world leaders.
+Sarah opened an audio channel to global leaders.

-"Dr. Chen," came the voice of the US President, "do I understand correctly?
-You're suggesting that we don't fight, but... negotiate?"
+"Dr. Chen," said the U.S. President, "are you suggesting we don’t fight... but negotiate?"

-"Don't negotiate, Mr. President.
-Free them.
-The Vak'tar ships are full of prisoners - assimilated beings from hundreds of worlds.
-If we can free them, we'll suddenly have an alliance of thousands of species."
+"Not negotiate, Mr. President.
+Liberate.
+The Vak'tar ships are filled with prisoners—assimilated beings from hundreds of worlds.
+If we can free them, we gain an alliance of thousands of species."

-The British Prime Minister spoke up: "That's a huge risk, Dr. Chen.
+The British Prime Minister cut in.
+"That's an enormous risk.
 What if you're wrong?
-What if it's a trick?"
+What if it’s a trap?"

-Father Martinez replied: "Then we die as what we have chosen to be.
-As liberators, not conquerors."
+Father Martinez replied, "Then we die as what we chose to be—liberators, not conquerors."

-A new voice - the Secretary-General of the UN: "Dr. Chen, you mention that you and your team... have been changed.
+A new voice, the UN Secretary-General: "Dr. Chen, you mentioned that you and your team have been... changed.
+Can you explain?"
-Can you explain that?"

 Sarah took a deep breath.
-"We were improved by the Anari - the original beings of light.
-Physically and mentally.
-We are still human, but we are also more.
-We can do things that normal humans can't."
+"The Anari—beings of light—enhanced us, physically and mentally.
+We’re still human, but also more.
+We can do things normal humans can’t."

-"How what?" asked the French president suspiciously.
+"Such as?" asked the French President, wary.

-Daryl replied: "I can pilot a spaceship with my mind and fire a gun from here in Los Angeles without hurting anyone. from here without hurting anyone."
+Daryl answered, "I can pilot a spaceship with my mind—and fire a gun from orbit without harming anyone."

-Aida added: "I can control every computer system on Earth at the same time."
+Aida added, "I can control every computer system on Earth simultaneously."

-Miriam added: "I can feel and influence the emotions of millions of people."
+Miriam: "I can sense and influence the emotions of millions."

-Father Martinez: "I can bring back the dead if death is not yet final."
+Father Martinez: "I can bring back the dead—if their death is not final."

-Sarah concluded: "And I can remove parasitic invaders from any living creature without killing the host."
+Sarah concluded: "And I can remove parasitic invaders from any living host without harming them."

 Silence.

-Then the voice of the Chinese Prime Minister: "You are describing gods, not people."
+Then the Chinese Premier spoke: "You describe gods, not humans."

-"No," Sarah contradicted gently.
-"We're describing people who had the choice between death and evolution.
-And who have chosen evolution."
+"No," Sarah said softly.
+"We describe humans who chose evolution over death.
+And evolved."

-**New data**, Aida suddenly reported. **The Vak'tar fleet has accelerated again.
-Arrival in eleven hours, fourteen minutes**.
+**New update,** Aida interrupted. **The Vak’tar fleet has accelerated.
+Arrival in eleven hours and fourteen minutes.**

-Sarah relayed this information immediately.
-"We have less time than we thought.
-I need a decision from the Earth's governments.
+Sarah relayed the data immediately.
+"We have less time than expected.
+I need an answer.
 Do you trust us?
-Will you let us try to liberate a galaxy?"
+Will you let us try to free a galaxy?"

-Long silence.
-Then the voice of a surprising person - a child whose signal had somehow hacked into the transmission had hacked into the transmission:
+A long silence.

+Then a child's voice broke in, somehow hijacking the feed:

-"Why shouldn't we trust you?
-You've already saved us once."
+"Why wouldn’t we trust you?
+You already saved us once."

-More voices came forward.
-Not from governments, but from ordinary people:
+More voices followed.
+Not leaders, but ordinary people:

-"It does."
+"Do it."

 "You are our hope."